AElfProject/AElf/docs/resources/smart-contract-apis/Treasury.md

 - **symbol**: token symbol.
 - **amount**: token amount.

-After a successful donate, a **DonationReceived** event log can be found in the transaction result.
+After a successful donation a **DonationReceived** event log can be found in the transaction result.

 **DonationReceived**:
 - **from**: from address.